By Craig Foster

 - Brochure Supplement.
 A brochure supplement generally is required for each of the firm's supervised persons who: (a) formulates investment advice for clients and has direct client contact; or (b) provides investment advice to clients even if the supervised person has no client contact.
 The brochure supplement requirements include six disclosure items about the supervised person's background, experience, disciplinary history, other business activities, compensation and supervision.
 Brochure supplements may be separate documents or the required information may be included in the firm brochure, at the adviser's option.

-.
+Format.
 All of Part 2's narrative disclosures must be addressed in the order specified by the amended rules and be in "plain English," meaning that, to the extent possible, the disclosures should use short sentences, everyday words, tables, lists and the active voice.
-More information on how to incorporate plain English may be found in the SEC's "A Plain English Handbook," available by clicking here
+More information on how to incorporate plain English may be found in the SEC's "A Plain English Handbook," available by clicking here.

 - Discuss brochure disclosure items internally to ensure thoroughness and accuracy, including such topics as current business practices, investment strategies (and risk factors related to such strategies), conflicts of interest (and how the adviser addresses such conflicts), services offered, fees, disciplinary information, code of ethics, and brokerage and custody practices.